IP-DND-Resources/Baldur-Hold-em/BaldurHoldem.md

 #### Deception or Persuasion
 Try to lie about the strength or weakness of their hand. ::
 - **Contested by:** Insight
 - **Success:** Get a feeling of the relative strength of your hand.
-Gain Advantage against Influence checks until the end of the next hand.
+Gain Advantage on Influence actions until the end of the next hand.
 - **Failure:** Give away the relative strength of your hand and gain Disadvantage instead.

 #### Intimidation